 - Are the filters clean?
 Your filters should be cleaned every three months and more regularly during the summer months.
 Dirty filters mean a colder temperature at the grille and an increased chance of your air conditioner sweating.
 Filters inside air conditioners catch dust particles to avoid you breathing it in.
 If not cleaned regularly, your filter can clog, causing it to collect moisture and eventually grow mould.
 Having a clean air conditioner filter allows your family to breathe fresh air all year round.

 - Has your ducted air conditioner system been serviced?
 The indoor coils of your system might be blocked or dirty.
 Dirty cooling coils means the airflow is restricted, so you’ll end up with a colder temperature at the grille and again increasing the chance of sweating.

 - Is your roof properly ventilated?
 The cooler your roof space, the lower the dew point in your roof.
 This results in a lessened chance of air conditioner sweating occurring of the duct and other equipment in the ceiling.
-To correct this, contact Smarter Air to arrange the installation of whirlybirds, and cool down your roof & help prevent sweating.
+To correct this, reach out to our team to arrange the installation of a few whirlybirds, and cool down your roof & to help prevent sweating.

 2. Why Hasn’t This Sweating Happened Before?

 If your air conditioner has been installed for a few years, there are a few reasons you may not have experienced the issue until now.